-The removal of natural products, including plants from the ocean shore state recreation area (otherwise known as the "ocean shore," the area between extreme low tide and the line of vegetation) is prohibited by law except in compliance with regulations of the Oregon Parks and Recreation Department (OPRD) (ORS 390.705).
+The removal of natural products, including plants, from the Ocean Shore State Recreation Area (otherwise known as the "ocean shore," the area between extreme low tide and the line of vegetation) is prohibited by law except in compliance with regulations of the Oregon Parks and Recreation Department (OPRD) (ORS 390.705).

 There are no permits required for the souvenir collection of marine plants on the ocean shore; however, OPRD has rules that apply to collection and that defines and restricts souvenir collection in protected areas (OAR 736-021-0090; 736-029-0010).
 Commercial harvest on the ocean shore is uncommon and regulated under ocean shore alteration permit requirements outlined by ORS 390.725 and OAR Chapter 736 Division 20.
-Below extreme low tide removal of marine plants is regulated under ORS 274, and administered by the Division of State Lands (DSL).
-Individuals may harvest up to 2000 pounds of wet kelp per year for personal consumption from submerged lands (below extreme low tide) within the Territorial Sea without a lease from DSL (ORS 274.895).
+Below extreme low tide, removal of marine plants is regulated under ORS 274, and administered by the Department of State Lands (DSL).
+Individuals may harvest up to 2000 pounds of wet kelp per year for personal consumption from submerged lands iii.
+Rocky Shoreline Access

+(below extreme low tide) within the Territorial Sea without a lease from DSL (ORS 274.895).